17 March 2017 – 7 January 2018

 The exhibition also delves into previously unseen private archives that reveal hidden histories, including the incredible real story of Britain’s pioneering female tattoo artist, Jessie Knight.

-The exhibition also includes three major contemporary art commissions from three tattoo artists working in three very different tattoo traditions.
+The exhibition also includes three major contemporary art commissions on hyper realistic body sculptures from three tattoo artists working in three very different tattoo traditions.
 Tihoti Faara Barff’s work celebrates the modern revival of Tahitian tattooing; Matt Houston’s commission is a heroic celebration of the sailor tattoo; and Aimée Cornwell, a second-generation artist and rising star in the tattoo world, illustrates how tattooing is breaking down different artistic boundaries with her own form of fantasia.